Constraining the spatial curvature with cosmic expansion history in a cosmological model with a non-standard sound horizon: Introduction

+Adding the Planck temperature and polarization data (without marginalizing over $A_{L}$) to the compiled BAO data gave $\Omega_{K}=-0.0001\pm 0.0018$, which had no change with the Pantheon Type Ia supernovae \cite{Alam:2021eb} (see also \cite{Zhang:2023ar}).
+Note that including the curvature parameter in a $\Lambda$CDM model does not help mitigating the Hubble tension, since a positive curvature density or open universe is required to reduce the distance to the CMB last scattering with the angular scale of the sound horizon scale being fixed.
+It is important to realize that these results are based on a $\Lambda$CDM model and a standard thermal history to predict the sound horizon scale (see, e.g., \cite{Zhai:2020jc,Yang:2022ex,Semenaite:2022sa} and their references therein for studies in models extended beyond $\Lambda$CDM).
+We aim to understand how these results and interpretations are altered when we consider a scenario which alters the sound horizon scale.

 As a working example, we consider an axion-like Early Dark Energy (EDE) model \cite{Poulin:2018aa}.
-Among many possible solutions, the EDE model mitigates the Hubble tension by introducing an additional scalar field prior to the recombination epoch and consequently lowering the sound horizon scale \cite{Poulin:2019aa,Smith:2019ih}.
+Among many possible solutions, the EDE model mitigates the Hubble tension by introducing an additional scalar field prior to the recombination epoch and consequently lowering the sound horizon scale \cite{Poulin:2019aa,Smith:2019ih} (see \cite{Lin:2022ar,Galaverni:2023ar,Eskilt:2023ar} for the cosmic birefringence and \cite{Takahashi:2023ar} for the big bang nucleosynthesis).
 The EDE model has recently been given close attention because there is mild evidence of a non-zero EDE component from some observations of the CMB anisotropies.
-Refs.~\cite{Hill:2022pr,Poulin:2021ac,Smith:2022aa} reported evidence at the $\sim 3\sigma$ level from Atacama Cosmology Telescope (ACT) and South Pole Telescope (SPT), while Ref.~\cite{Hill:2020pl,Smith:2022aa} showed little evidence from the Planck data.
-It is worth noting that all of these previous work assumed spatial flatness for simplicity (see \cite{Fondi:2022tt} for an exception and \cite{Hayashi2022de} for including the isocurvature perturbation).
+Refs.~\cite{Hill:2022pr,Poulin:2021ac,Smith:2022aa} reported evidence at the $\sim 3\sigma$ level from Atacama Cosmology Telescope (ACT) and South Pole Telescope (SPT), while Ref.~\cite{Hill:2020pl,Smith:2022aa} showed little evidence from the Planck data (see also \cite{Handley:2021pd,DiValentino:2023mp} for the discrepancy between the different CMB datasets).
+In addition, there is an attempt to introduce a model with both early- and late-time dark energy fields which could be better fit to CMB, BAO, and $H_{0}$ dataset \cite{Rezazadeh:2022ar}.
+It is worth noting that all of these previous work assumed spatial flatness for simplicity (see \cite{Fondi:2022tt,Jiang:2023ar} for an exception and \cite{Hayashi2022de} for including the isocurvature perturbation).